 The digital sector is developing so rapidly as probably no other sphere of life does.
-And digital design is no exclusion.
+And the digital design is no exclusion.
 Those who study design in schools know how rarely the study plan keeps up with the development pace.
 Theories grow outdated, new and more powerful tools come out, making the old ones go obsolete; it’s hard to stay on top of the process.

 A helping hand for students comes from the most cutting-edge design tool today – from Figma.
 They understand the value of practical experience and the struggle of getting one.
 That’s why they provide their assistance in the form of an educational subscription plan.

 A cloud designing tool with a free plan is already a dream-come-true.
 It allows you not only to create design projects but also to hand them off for development seamlessly.
 We even found a way to convert Figma designs into WordPress sites: right, conversion – simple as that.
 You can read more on that here.
 You do get a lot even from sticking with the free plan.
 But, as you may imagine, it comes with certain restrictions.

 With a regular (free) plan:

 - No more than 2 editors can work on a project;